-We’ve had the pleasure of having a talk with Scott Aharoni, director of short film Leylak, which we have recently watched and reviewed.
-Scott, together with his creative partner Dennis Atos, co-director of Leylak, has founded the production company DUO Entertainment, based in New York City, where they direct, edit and produce all the content together.
+We’ve had the pleasure of having a chat with Scott Aharoni, director of short film Leylak, which we have recently watched and reviewed.
+Scott, together with his creative partner Dennis Atos, co-director of Leylak, has founded the production company DUO Entertainment, based in New York City, where they direct, edit, and produce all the content together.

 We’ve asked him a few questions about their creative work and the way the pandemic has affected it – and how, in this case, they managed to create a beautiful piece of filmmaking out of it.

 – Did you already have an idea in mind for what would have then become Leylak even before the pandemic or has it been completely inspired by recent events?